danshahaf/OneClass/README.md

 # ClassroomAssistant

-# Project Name
+## Project Name

-This repository contains the source code for **ClassroomAssistant?**.
+This repository contains the source code for **ClassroomAssistant**.
 [Add a brief description of the project and its purpose.]

 ## Tech Stack

 The project is built using the following technologies:

 - **Database**: MongoDB, SQL

-   1. Must store basic schema and support relationships between tables, thus must be relational database system
+   1. Must store basic schema and support relationships between tables, thus must be a relational database system.

-   2. Must store files or varying size and type, unless we decide to implement a cloud based file storage system
+   2. Must store files of varying size and type, unless we decide to implement a cloud-based file storage system.

-    - [ docx, pdf, pptx, ... ] for lecture slides and notes
+      - [ docx, pdf, pptx, ... ] for lecture slides and notes.

-    - [mp4, mov, ...] for lecture recordings
+      - [mp4, mov, ...] for lecture recordings.

 - **Frontend**: React or Angular [Include any relevant frontend libraries or frameworks]
 - **Backend**: Node.js [Specify any additional backend technologies used]
 - **Machine Learning**: Python [Specify the purpose of Python integration and any specific libraries used]